 - To work on joint initiatives with Student Support and Wellbeing (SSW).

-The Network is co-Chaired by Amanda Bates and Derek J Baldwin and they can be contacted via email@example.com As well as disabled and chronically ill staff and allies, membership includes rep/s from the Equality, Diversity and Inclusivity team, the Executive Group champion for disabilities, and reps from Occupational Health, Student Support and Wellbeing, and Estates.
+Membership includes disabled and chronically ill staff and allies, Equality, Diversity and Inclusivity team representatives, the Executive Group Disabilities Champion, and representatives from Occupational Health, Student Support and Wellbeing, and Estates.

-The aim of the tours is to get a better understanding of the campus experience for disabled members of staff and students, with a view to improving their experience.
+These tours help to build a better understanding of the campus experience for staff and students with disabilities and long-term health conditions, with a view to improving their experience.

 The tours are focused on: